ah-/kernel-asahi/redhat/docs/kernel-naming.rst

 **BUILD**: This is the RHEL_RELEASE variable defined in the top-level linux Makefile.rhelver.

-**LOCALVERSION**: By default, this variable is set to ".test".
+**DISTLOCALVERSION**: By default, this variable is set to ".test".
 This value can be overriden by defining a string in redhat/localversion.

 **DIST**:  This is the dist release suffix used in the package release, eg.